PiotrGaleckiPL/WallProject/README.md

 ```
 ## Tests

-This project includes a suite of tests written according to the BDD approach to ensure the correctness of the implemented functionality.
+This project includes unit tests written according to the BDD approach to ensure the correctness of the implemented functionality.

 ### Running the tests